Bobrac3023/Project5_Mildew_Detection_in_Cherry_Leaves/README.md

 ## Acknowledgements

-- Lot of credit goes t Gyan Shashwat,for his wonderful explaination in Walkthrough Project 1- malaria Detector
+- Gyan Shashwat – A significant portion of the model logic and structure was inspired by his detailed walkthrough in Project 1: Malaria Detector.
+His clear explanations greatly enhanced understanding and implementation.

-- Neil and Fernando Doritu also did a fantastic course explaining the concepts through the learing modules.
+- Neil and Fernando Doritu – Their engaging and well-structured course modules provided an excellent foundation for understanding CNNs and model training.

-- My mentor Rohit Sharma was very gracious to come on calls after a tiring day and short notices to accomode my requests.
+- Rohit Sharma (Mentor) – Special thanks to my mentor for his unwavering support, especially for accommodating spontaneous calls after long days.
+His guidance was instrumental throughout the project.

+- Jordon Fletorides – The design and structure of the Streamlit dashboard were influenced by Jordon’s excellent work in his mildew detection project, which served as both reference and inspiration.

+- Thanks to ChatGPT by OpenAI for assisting with clarifying concepts, refining technical explanations, and polishing documentation during this project.